25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

-For further information please read the [official documentation](https://developer.apple.com/library/safari/#documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html) on Apple's site.
+For further information please read the [official documentation](https://developer.apple.com/library/safari/#documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html) on Apple's site

 ### Apple Touch Icons

-Apple touch icons are used as icons when a user adds your webapp to the home screen of aniOS devices.
+Apple touch icons are used as icons when a user adds your webapp to the home screen of aniOS devices

 Though the dimensions of the icon can vary between iOS devices and versions one `180×180px` touch icon named `icon.png` and including the following in